 Note: This is the lower chamber in the fuel pump you are filling with grease, not the hole in the engine block where the pushrod and its guide tube reside.

 - Set the fuel pump in place over the studs and tighten it to the case with two 13mm nuts.
 Torque the nuts to to 18 ft-lb.)

-- Reconnect fuel lines - the top port on the fuel pump is the inlet from the fuel tank; the bottom port is the outlet to the carburetor.
+- Reconnect fuel lines - on the squat round fuel pumps, the top port on the fuel pump is the inlet from the fuel tank; the bottom port is the outlet to the carburetor.